ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-morelikethis.dotnet.markdown

 ## Remarks

-Do not forget to add following **using** statement which contains necessary extensions:
+Do not forget to add the following **using** statement which contains necessary extensions:

 {CODE more_like_this_8@ClientApi\Session\Querying\MoreLikeThis.cs /}